qurat-azim/contraceptive_methods_analysis/doc/report.md

 In this project, we study how the use of different contraceptive plans are associated with various personal and socio-economic factors of the user.
-The aim of this study is to aid scientists and healthcare organizations understand how different factors affect contraception.
-As an example, a policy makers in healthcare organization would be able to identify which age-group or socio-economic class of the society to introduce subsidized contraceptive plans for.
+The aim of this study is to aid scientists and healthcare organizations understand how different factors that affect contraception plans.
+As an example, policy makers in healthcare organization would be able to identify which age-group or socio-economic class of the society to introduce subsidized contraceptive plans for with this analysis.

 We conducted an inferential analysis using a generalized linear model with multinomial logistic regression, and found that the number of